-It’s September suddenly and that means summer holiday season is coming to an end for most of us.
-This also means getting back into “work mode” and suddenly we realise that two thirds of the year has gone.
+It’s September suddenly and that means the summer holiday season is coming to an end for most of us.
+This also means getting back into “work mode” and suddenly we realise that two-thirds of the year has gone.
 So, we need to ask ourselves whether we are close enough to the goals that we set ourselves.

 There’s no better time than now to put things into high gear.

 Here are some tips about how to get into work mode and make the next 4 months really count

 You’ve been gone for some time, so don’t expect to get caught up in a single day.
 Trying to tackle everything all at once can leave you feeling stressed and overwhelmed.
 You want to get back into work mode without stressing yourself and losing all the benefits of that lovely holiday.

 Make sure that you have some time to refresh your mind about what you need to focus on, (prioritise what really needs to be done straight away, set yourself a time limit, perhaps by starting the stopwatch on your mobile, catch up with emails.

 There is no better feeling than a clean, organized office space.
 This may be the “boost” you need to get back on track.
 Restarting work by clearing away old and unused desk items can be both liberating and refreshing, as well as a key method in boosting work productivity.